Neural Network Compression for Noisy Storage Devices: Experimental Results

 \subsection{End-to-End Learning}

-Next, we explore the effectiveness of the end-to-end learning scheme in which we train an autoencoder on a \textit{set of model weights} on a synthetic example.
-We generate two sets of 2-D Gaussian mixtures: (1) an ``easy" task in which we first sample a two-dimensional mean vector $\mu_1 \in \mathbb{R}^2$ where $\mu_{1i} \sim \mathcal{U}[-1,0)$ and $\mu_2 \in \mathbb{R}^2$ where $\mu_{2i} \sim \mathcal{U}[0,1)$ for $i=\{1,2\}$.
+Finally, we explore the effectiveness of the end-to-end learning scheme in which we train an autoencoder on a \textit{set of model weights}.
+We generate two sets of 2-D Gaussian mixtures: an ``easy" task in which we first sample a two-dimensional mean vector $\mu_1 \in \mathbb{R}^2$ where $\mu_{1i} \sim \mathcal{U}[-1,0)$ and $\mu_2 \in \mathbb{R}^2$ where $\mu_{2i} \sim \mathcal{U}[0,1)$ for $i=\{1,2\}$.
 After sampling these means, we draw a set of 50K points for the two mixture components: $x_1 \sim \mathcal{N}(\mu_1, I)$ and $x_2 \sim \mathcal{N}(\mu_2,I)$.
 This ensures that the two mixture components are well-separated.
-For the ``hard" task, we sample overlapping mean vectors: both components of $\mu_1$ and $\mu_2$ are drawn from $\mathcal{U}[-1,+1]$ before sampling from their respective Gaussian mixture components.
+For the ``hard" task, we sample overlapping means: both components of $\mu_1$ and $\mu_2$ are drawn from $\mathcal{U}[-1,+1]$ before sampling from their respective mixture components.
 We generate 50 datasets per task, where each dataset has 50K data points.

 We train 50 different logistic regression models on each of the datasets for both the ``easy" and ``hard" tasks (each model has 3 parameters).
-Then, we train an autoencoder on these sets of weights for both Gaussian and PCM channel noise.
+After training the logistic regression models, we use an autoencoder with MLP encoder and MLP decoder architectures and ReLU nonlinearities, as shown in Table~\ref{table:mlp_ae_arch}.
+The autoencoder for both the "easy" and "hard" tasks is trained for 10 epochs with a batch size of 100 using the Adam optimizer with learning rate = 0.001, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and early stopping on a held-out validation set.

+We test the autoencoder on both Gaussian and PCM noise: that is, we corrupt the 1-dimensional encoder output (z-representation of the classifier weights) with the appropriate perturbation before passing in the encoded representation into the decoder.
+Figure~\ref{fig:appendix_logreg} provides an illustration of the autoencoding process for the PCM array, which is analogous to the Gaussian noise setup.
 For the easy task with Gaussian noise, the autoencoder achieves an accuracy of 95.2\%; for PCM noise, it achieves 91.8\% accuracy.
 For the hard task with Gaussian noise, the autoencoder achieves an average accuracy of 78.8\% across all classifiers; for PCM channel noise, it achieves 78.6\% on average across all 50 classifiers.
-Interestingly, we find that the 1-D classifier representations in the autoencoder's latent space is semantically meaningful (Appendix~\ref{appendix_logreg}).